aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 ### **Added ImportTableOptions.ConvertGridStyle Property**
-In reference the above mentioned enhancements, the latest version of Aspose.Cells for .NET API has also exposed the ImportTableOptions.ConvertGridStyle property.
-This Boolean type property allows the developers to control the appearance of the imported data, where setting the ImportTableOptions.ConvertGridStyle property to true indicates that the API will apply the style of the GridView to the cells where data has been imported.
+In reference to the above‑mentioned enhancements, the latest version of Aspose.Cells for .NET API has also exposed the `ImportTableOptions.ConvertGridStyle` property.
+This Boolean‑type property allows developers to control the appearance of the imported data, where setting the property to true indicates that the API will apply the style of the GridView to the cells where data has been imported.

 Following is the simple usage scenario.